geraldclark/WorklogField/README.md

 ============
 The 'InstallerPackage' directory contains the files for the actual installer package.
 To create an installer, you will need to zip the contents of this directory excluding the base 'InstallerPackage' directory.

+Once installed, Administrators can navigate to Admin / Studio / <module> / Fields and create a new database field with the type of 'Worklog'.

-Once installed, you will need to implement a custom vardef extension in ./custom/Extension/modules/<module>/Ext/Vardefs/<filename>.php that contains:
+If you are a developer and would like to convert an existing field to a worklog type field, you will need to implement a custom vardef extension in ./custom/Extension/modules/<module>/Ext/Vardefs/<filename>.php that contains:

 ```php
 <?php